 - JUPAS account

-Owing to tight interview and admission schedule, you are strongly advised to check our website regularly for detailed interview arrangements.
+Owing to the tight interview and admission schedule, you are strongly advised to check our website and your personal email inbox regularly for the relevant information.
 NO written notification will be sent to interviewees by post.